“Hey Siri, is there a chance of rain tonight?”

 Applications of Natural Language Generation (NLG)

 The NLG market is growing due to the rising use of chatbots, the evolution of messaging from manual to automation, and the growing use of technology involving language or speech.
 NLG bridges the gap between organizations and analysts by offering contextual understanding through storytelling for data and steers companies towards superior decision-making.
-It enables non-data experts to take advantage of the free flow of vast data and make informed decisions which were previously mostly dependent on experience and intuition.
+It enables non-data experts to take advantage of the free flow of vast data and make informed decisions that were previously mostly dependent on experience and intuition.

 Narratives can be generated for people across all hierarchical levels in an organization, in multiple languages.
 NLG can be of great utility in Finance, Human Resources, Legal, Marketing and Sales, and Operations.
 Industries such as Telecom and IT, Media and Entertainment, Manufacturing, Healthcare and Life Sciences, Government and Defence can benefit from this technology to a great extent.
 Some of the most common applications of NLG are written analysis for BI dashboards, automated report writing, content creation (Robo journalism), data analysis, personalized customer communications, etc.